 Things you'll learn to do

-- How to work with persons living with cognitive impairments and their families.
+• Support persons living with cognitive impairments or mental health challenges and their families.

 Gain Professional Registration

-When you graduate from the Social Service Worker – Gerontology program, you'll be eligible for membership with the Ontario College of Social Worker and Social Service Work.
+When you graduate from the Social Service Worker – Gerontology program, you'll be eligible for membership with the Ontario College of Social Workers and Social Service Workers.
 As a member of this body, you can use the title “Registered Social Service Worker.”
-For additional details, visit the Ontario College of Social Workers and Social Service Workers page.
+For additional details, visit the Ontario College of Social Workers and Social Service Workers site.

 This college diploma program maintains linkages with a number of universities, which offer further educational opportunities for our graduates.